bikash-jha2829/juapreciptask/README.md

 - 📈 **Geek Out with Dask Dashboard!** Dive in to monitor memory usage and track stage progress like a pro.
 - 📚 **How to Run**: For detailed instructions, refer to the **README.md** inside.
 - 📓 **STAC Catalog**: Check out our Jupyter Notebook for a straightforward example of how to query datasets on the STAC catalog.
 For more details, refer to the juapreciptrack/README.md file inside.
+- ⏱️ **Local Run Time** Processing one month of data, including creating and updating the STAC catalog, takes approximately 9 minutes.
+(12GB of RAM, 4 cores)

 ## Overview